Combined malonic and methylmalonic aciduria: Malonyl-CoA

-Mitochondrial fatty acid synthesis (mtFAS) has been described as a nutrient-responsive signaling pathway linked to acetyl-CoA utilization, respiratory chain function, iron–sulfur cluster biogenesis, mitochondrial translation, and llipid-mediated signaling processes.
+Mitochondrial fatty acid synthesis (mtFAS) has been described as a nutrient-responsive signaling pathway linked to acetyl-CoA utilization, respiratory chain function, iron–sulfur cluster biogenesis, mitochondrial translation, and lipid-mediated signaling processes.
 In this pathway, malonyl-CoA serves as the precursor of the chain extender unit malonyl-ACP (C3), which, in a condensation reaction with CO_{2} release, elongates the ACP-bound fatty acid chain by two carbons per round.
 It generates acyl-ACP species of different chain lengths, which fulfill distinct functions: Octanoyl-ACP (C8) is one such mtFAS product and a direct precursor of lipoic acid biosynthesis, which serves as a cofactor for several mitochondrial multienzyme complexes involved in energy metabolism, including the pyruvate dehydrogenase complex (PDH), the α-ketoglutarate dehydrogenase complex (α-KGDH), the branched-chain α-ketoacid dehydrogenase complex (BCKDH), the 2-oxoadipate dehydrogenase complex (OADH), and the glycine cleavage system (GCS).
 In contrast, longer-chain acyl-ACP species (C10–16) allosterically activate the network of LYRM proteins.
 In humans, this network comprises at least 12 proteins and regulates mitochondrial translation, iron–sulfur cluster biogenesis, and the assembly of electron transport chain complexes.

-Whether CMAMMA truly reduces lipoic acid biosynthesis remains uncertain, as in-vitro studies have reported inconsistent results.
-In fibroblasts from CMAMMA patients, however, lower concentrations of octanoyl-carnitine were observed, suggesting impaired mtFAS with reduced octanoyl-ACP availability, consistent with decreased lipoylation of α-KGDH in all cases and PDH in some but not all cases.
-Experimental knockdown models suggest that lipoylation is affected only once residual ACSF3 activity falls below a critical threshold, which may help explain the variability observed in both in-vitro studies and the clinical presentation of CMAMMA.
+It is unclear whether lipoic acid biosynthesis is impaired in CMAMMA, as in-vitro studies have produced conflicting results on this point.
+However, in fibroblasts from CMAMMA patients showed lower concentrations of octanoyl-carnitine, indicating impaired mtFAS with reduced octanoyl-ACP availability.
+This is also consistent with decreased lipoylation of α-KGDH in all cases and PDH in some, but not all cases.
+Experimental knockdown models suggest that lipoylation becomes impaired only when the remaining ACSF3 activity falls below a critical threshold.
+This could explain the variability observed both in in-vitro studies and in the clinical presentation of CMAMMA.
 The overall extent of impaired lipoylation in CMAMMA is likely underestimated, since only α-KGDH and PDH have been investigated so far.